NIAEFEUP/workshop-sinf-2024-ci-cd/README.md

 >
 > 1. Don't forget to enable GitHub Pages in your repository settings.
 Go to *Settings* > *Pages* and change *Build and Deployment* > *Source* to *GitHub Actions*.
 > 2. Don't forget to change `repositoryName` in `astro.config.mjs` to the name of your repository.

+## A possible solution

+In case you get stuck or are just curious, a possible solution is available at [limwa/workshop-ci-cd-sinf-2024](https://github.com/limwa/workshop-ci-cd-sinf-2024).

+You can also check all Actions executions for that repository [here](https://github.com/limwa/workshop-ci-cd-sinf-2024/actions).
+The resulting pages deployment is available [here](https://limwa.github.io/workshop-ci-cd-sinf-2024/).